ram020507/campus-connect/README.md

 * Notification System

 ## Goal

-Campus Connect aims to create a centralized learning ecosystem where students can access lecture materials, clarify doubts, and learn from previously solved questions while improving overall academic performance.
+The goal of Campus Connect is to integrate with existing college ERP platforms and provide a centralized learning environment where students can access lecture videos, study materials, and doubt clarification from their own college teachers.